-It is necessary to make an appointment if you need notarial services.
-You must bring photographic identification with you.
+It is necessary to make an appointment if you require notarial services.
+You must bring two forms of photographic identification with you (eg Passport and Driver License).

-Please contact Natasha Aleksic or Nikita Keyes to make an appointment.
+Please contact Nikita Keyes to arrange an appointment.

 Notarial fees vary according to the number and type of documents required.
-The base fee is $158.00 plus GST.
-Kindly note fees are payable on the day of service.
+The base fee is $165.00 plus GST.
+We are able to provide you with a more accurate cost estimate if you send your documents to email@example.com.
+Kindly note that fees are payable on the day of service.

-A complete scale of fees can be viewed at The Society of Notaries of Victoria or by clicking the button below.
+A comprehensive scale of fees can be viewed at The Society of Notaries of Victoria or by clicking below.

 Do you have an Australian document which you need to use in another country?
 Or, an overseas document to be signed in Australia?
 Whether it is powers of attorney, business contracts, medical documents, a transfer of land, estate documents, court documents or simply providing certified copies of documents such as certificates of birth, death or marriage you will need the services of a Notary Public.